Sacsayhuamán: Modern-day use

 Peruvians continue to celebrate Inti Raymi, the annual Inca festival of the winter solstice and new year.
 It is held near Sacsayhuamán on 24 June.
 Another important festival is Warachikuy, held there annually on the third Sunday of September.

-Some people from Cusco use the large field within the walls of the complex for jogging, t'ai chi, and other athletic activities.
+Some people from Cusco use the large field within the walls of the complex for jogging, tai chi, and other athletic activities.